Marvin-Deng/CS111/Cheat-Bot/README.md

 # CS-111 Final Chat Bot
-CS 111 final is online :)
+The CS 111 final is online, so I made this langchain app which acts as a search engine for the textbook, required readings, and my lecture notes.

 ## Setup